Fresno Police K9 Officer Argo expected to make full recovery after being stabbed several times

 Following the stabbing, Officer Sturgeon immediately jumped into action to get Argo some medical help.

-Argo was rushed for medical care to local emergency vet, where he underwent surgery for his wounds.
+Argo was rushed to local emergency vet, where he underwent surgery for his wounds.

 Fresno Police say Argo is currently at home resting and is expected to make a full recovery.